Homepage of Uli Sattler

 friendly support of <oXygen/> XML

-on semi-structured data and the Web;
+on modelling data on the Web.

-together with Renate Schmidt, COMP61132 on
+together with Sean Bechhofer, COMP62342 on

-and, together with Carole Goble, the Research Seminar COMP80122.
+and, together with Carole Goble, the Research Seminar COMP80122;

 Schneider and I gave an introductory course on Description Logics at ESSLLI